Sarath191181208/A-AlgorithmVisualiser/README.md

 # Description

 A grid layout is followed in the application.
-Left click to inserrt blocks, Right to delete.
+Left click to insert blocks, Right to delete.
 This application visualises what is the shortest path between the points is.

 ## Demo